 On many Charlotte banking floors, the break room is not a back-of-house amenity—it is a stop on the daily tour.
-Candidates walk past on the way to a conference room; visiting analysts see the espresso line from the elevator bank; facilities leaders use pantry quality as shorthand for whether the building is “show ready.”
+Candidates walk past on the way to a conference room.
+Visiting analysts see the espresso line from the elevator bank.
+Facilities leaders use pantry quality as shorthand for whether the building is show ready.
 When coffee reads as an afterthought, the tour narrative shifts before anyone sits down for the meeting.

 When the pantry sits on the client path

 Whole-bean equipment grinds per cup.
 Cup-based billing shows adoption in pours instead of pod-shrink folklore—useful when leadership asks whether the pantry line funds behavior or waste during renewal season.
-Preventative maintenance is included so facilities are not opening “machine down” tickets during the same window finance wants cup data.
+Preventative maintenance is included so facilities are not opening machine-down tickets during the same window finance wants cup data.

 Floor stewardship and who owns the first impression